Class Introduction

 European Myths and Legends

-We will take an overview of some European myths and legends (including folklore), and look at common elements, differences, and the background that has been passed down.
-From there, the activities of the people involved will emerge.
-You should be able to meet the profile of European mythology, which is different from the world you are used to seeing in games and anime.
+We will take an overview of several European myths and legends (including folklore), and pay attention to common elements, differences, and the backgrounds of inheritance.
+From there, the activities of those involved will emerge.
+You'll encounter a side view of European mythology, different from the worlds you're used to in games or anime.